 Awe-inspiring views over Wineglass Bay

-Once you’ve braved the hardcore scrambling bit up the pink granite boulders of Mount Amos, you’ll be rewarded with some truly awe-inspiring views over Wineglass Bay and the Freycinet Peninsula.
-When you’ve made your way down again, enjoy a refreshing swim and a rest on the spectacular white sands of Wineglass Beach.
+Once you’ve braved the hardcore scrambling bit up the pink granite boulders of Mount Amos, you will be rewarded with some truly awe-inspiring views over Wineglass Bay and the Freycinet Peninsula.
+When you’ve made your way back down again, enjoy a refreshing swim and a rest on the spectacular white sands of Wineglass Beach.